ChauhanSRishabh/Data-Structures/Trees/tree_readme.md

 <img width="1405" alt="Screenshot 2022-07-08 at 11 34 00 PM" src="https://user-images.githubusercontent.com/15028913/178207605-a2391691-809e-417d-bfc1-303789b6cf72.png">

-Each arraow in the diagram is a link.
+Each arrow in the diagram is a link.
 When we are walking the tree, we can walk in only one direction.

 ### Relationships

 - **Root node** : The topmost node.
 Only node without a parent ; Node 1
-- **Prent Node** : Node 1 is parent of nodes 2 and 3.
+- **Parent Node** : Node 1 is parent of nodes 2 and 3.
 - **Children** : 2 and 3 are children of 1
 Node 2 is child of 1 but parent of nodes 4, 5 and 6
 - **Sibling** : Children of same parent.